Vertesia brand resources

 Font style

 Inter Tight font family is used to clearly and objectively communicate information.
 Inter Tight is a specialized version of Inter with tighter spacing.
 It is licensed under the Open Font License and can be used in products & projects – print or digital, commercial or otherwise.
+If Inter Tight is unavailable, please use Arial.

 Use Light for all paragraph copy in slides and collateral